 The Commission's most recent regional land use inventory is dated 2015.
-In 2021, the Commission staff will initiate the work of updating the regional land use inventory to the year 2020.
+In 2021, the Commission staff initiated an update of the regional land use inventory to the year 2020.
 The land use inventory update will be based upon new orthophotographs for the year 2020, online resources, and field checks as needed.
 A digital map file of the resulting year 2020 regional land use inventory will be prepared.

-The Commission staff will also begin the work of updating the regional environmental corridor inventory to the year 2020.
+In 2022, the Commission staff will begin updating the regional environmental corridor inventory to the year 2020.
 The environmental corridor inventory update will reflect changes in the pattern of wetlands, woodlands, and surface water identified as part of the year 2020 land use inventory.

-The work described above relating to updating the year 2020 regional land use and environmental corridor inventories will be ongoing throughout 2021, with completion requiring a multi-year effort.
+The work described above relating to updating the year 2020 regional land use and environmental corridor inventories will be ongoing throughout 2022, with completion requiring a multi-year effort.

-Digital map files resulting from the above described inventory work.
+Digital map files resulting from the above-described inventory work.

 Staff Position Hours

-Executive Director/Division Head 676
+Executive Director/Division Head 52

+Principal Engineer/Planner/Specialist 728

-Senior Engineer/Planner/Specialist 882
+Senior Engineer/Planner/Specialist 936

+Engineer/Planner/Specialist 832

-Technical/Analyst 1,944
+Technical/Analyst 3,552

-Total Hours 3,502
+Total 6,100

-SEWRPC

-USDOT WisDOT (tax levy) Total
+USDOT WisDOT SEWRPC (tax levy) Total

 80% 10% 10% 100%

-\$160,000 \$20,000 \$20,000 \$200,000
+\$240,000 \$30,000 \$30,000 \$300,000